whatifif/handgesture/README.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 ### [LICENSE](/LICENSE)
+GNU GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007

+ Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
+ Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.